-QKatie in the video starts cutting the dough and lay it in the oven with high temperature baking under a lid.
+QKatie in the video starts cutting the dough and lay it in the oven with high-temperature baking under a lid.

-About the timetable
+About the timetable and weight

-Times are not emphasized in Katie’s video below.
+Start and ending times are not emphasized in Katie’s video below.

 The procedure can be started in the evening or early in the morning.
 Whenever you start, the whole procedure to get a baked sourdough bread takes about 24 hours.